 Elective Deferrals.
 In A 401(k) Plan

-(a) A Participant may enter into a Salary Savings Deferral Agreement with the Employer authorizing the Employer to withhold a portion of such Participant's Compensation not to exceed $7,000 per calendar year the dollar limit under Code Section 402(g), as adjusted under Code Section 415(d) or), if lesserfor the Applicable Calendar Year, or the percentage or dollar amount of Compensation specified in the Adoption Agreement.
+(a) A Participant may enter into a Elective Deferrals Salary Deferral Agreement with the Employer authorizing the Employer to withhold a portion of such Participant's Compensation not to exceed $7,000 per calendar year the dollar limit under Code Section 402(g), as adjusted under Code Section 415(d), for inflation orthe Applicable Calendar Year, if lesser, or the percentage or dollar amount of Compensation specified in the Adoption Agreement.

 (b) Any Salary Deferral Agreement and to deposit such amount to may not be effective earlier than the latest date of the following: